Use when whiskey-alternative users are really trying to recreate one classic drink.

 A first pass before you compare every bottle on the shelf.

-For zero-proof bitters, start by comparing Bittersweet Aperitivo, Forest, Old Fashioned Aromatic Bitters.
+For zero-proof bitters, start by comparing Old Fashioned Bundle, Non-Alcoholic Amaro, Non-Alcoholic Amaro Cola.
 Open the bottle that sounds closest to your pour, then use reviews and ABV notes to avoid anything too sweet, too thin, or not strict enough for you.

 Earthy bittersweet profile makes it ideal for bitter, dry pages.